Knapsack problem: Variations

-Multi-objective knapsack problem
+Multi-dimensional objective

-This variation changes the goal of the individual filling the knapsack.
-Instead of one objective, such as maximizing the monetary profit, the objective could have several dimensions.
+Here, instead of a single objective (e.g. maximizing the monetary profit from the items in the knapsack), there can be several objectives.
 For example, there could be environmental or social concerns as well as economic goals.
 Problems frequently addressed include portfolio and transportation logistics optimizations.

-As an example, suppose you ran a cruise ship.
+As an example, suppose you run a cruise ship.
 You have to decide how many famous comedians to hire.
 This boat can handle no more than one ton of passengers and the entertainers must weigh less than 1000 lbs.
 Each comedian has a weight, brings in business based on their popularity and asks for a specific salary.
 In this example, you have multiple objectives.
 You want, of course, to maximize the popularity of your entertainers while minimizing their salaries.
 Also, you want to have as many entertainers as possible.

-Multi-dimensional knapsack problem
+Multi-dimensional weight

-In this variation, the weight of knapsack item $i$ is given by a D-dimensional vector $\overline{w_i}=(w_{i1},\ldots,w_{iD})$ and the knapsack has a D-dimensional capacity vector $(W_1,\ldots,W_D)$.
+Here, the weight of knapsack item $i$ is given by a D-dimensional vector $\overline{w_i}=(w_{i1},\ldots,w_{iD})$ and the knapsack has a D-dimensional capacity vector $(W_1,\ldots,W_D)$.
 The target is to maximize the sum of the values of the items in the knapsack so that the sum of weights in each dimension $d$ does not exceed $W_d$.